Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 ### System Attributes

-Some other Attributes are available in order to get information about system values.
-These attributes are available as **Read Only** (You can only read them using the `Get <Attribute>` Operator.
+System Attributes provide information about system values.
+These attributes are available as **Read Only**, which means you can only read them using the `Get <Attribute>` Operator.

 | Name       | Type    | Description                                                  | Default Value                                     |
 | ---------- | ------- | ------------------------------------------------------------ | ---------- |